Henry left the ballpark feeling pumped, his mood as light as a feather, floating on a current of air.

 "Apples," Henry said with unwavering confidence.
 "Apples are my favorite food.
 As in hot dogs and apple pie."

-All the reporters remained quiet for a heartbeat before exploding with applause.
+All the reporters remained quiet for a heartbeat, before several of them started clapping.

 "Great answer!" shouted a reporter in the back.

 Tyler Keyes, the sandy-haired reporter from the Hester Gazette, walked up to Cox and shot him a sneaky grin.
 "So what's your favorite food?"